unrival-system/specification/pages/unrival.md

 - Unrival is a [[system]] .
 As such, it has a [[goal]]: **to maximize the achievability of goals**.
 This it accomplishes by a means, which is its output.
 - A formal system may not necessarily maximize the achievability of all goals.
 Getting a car's oil changed, for example, is a straightforward matter.
-When goals are difficult to elucidate, more complex, and require more cooperation in order to be achieved, a system such as Unrival may help the involved [[agent]]s come to a mutual understanding of the best path to accomplishment.
+When goals are difficult to elucidate, more complex, and require the cooperation of agents with possibly conflicting agendas, a system such as Unrival may be useful.
+-